Anina pointed at Lord Matiban's prone form. “So have you two been conspiring against the king all this time?” she asked.

 The real problem was that the faction they were up against held all the power, authority, and better reputation.
 It was hard to convince yourself you were doing the right thing when you were against something you'd been taught to revere your entire life.

 But what did Anina want anyway?
 She had always tried to avoid conflicts, avoid anything that might destabilize her magic.
 Yet Sano was right about one thing.
-Yiling was powerful.
-Sano himself was powerful, and despite Matiban’s injury, he might still have better control of his magic than Anina did of hers.
+Lady Yiling was powerful.
+Sano himself was powerful, and despite Lord Matiban’s injury, he might still have better control of his magic than Anina did of hers.
 She would be surrounded by people who were masters of magic.
 If safety was her concern, then wasn't she safest among them for now?

 As for learning how to get more magic, Anina's chances hadn't disappeared entirely either.
 So long as she stuck with Sano, she still had a chance to meet the Hermit Mage eventually.

 Anina released a breath she didn't know she was holding.
-“Look, I'm fine going with Yiling for now, but that's the only thing I can guarantee.
+“Look, I'm fine going with Lady Yiling for now, but that's the only thing I can guarantee.
 I have yet to make up my mind about this cause for Katam.”

 Sano nodded, his frown easing.
-“Fair enough.”
+“I understand.”